harleyi/CLEC16A-2022-October/README.md

 Genetic association and functional analysis reveal complex association at 16p13 in seropositive autoimmune diseases and implicate CLEC16A in B cell receptor signaling.
 Harley ITW, et al. 2022

+These scripts make several assumptions about the software environment and are provided as is.

 >>> import sys
 >>> print(sys.version)